fredrik01/ts-shell/README.md

 # timestamp-stopwatch

+There is also a version written in Go: https://github.com/fredrik01/ts-go.git

 Save timestamps to lists (stopwatches).
 Show time between each timestamp and time between each timestamp and the first one.

 Made to keep track of: